 An EHT AP with four or more antennas shall support non-OFDMA UL MU-MIMO transmissions on all RU/MRU sizes greater than or equal to 242-tones in the supported bandwidths.

-The support of an EHT AP non-OFDMA UL MU-MIMO reception on a RU or MRU size greater than or equal to 242 tones in a given bandwidth is indicated in the non-OFDMA UL MU-MIMO Rx subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element.
-If an EHT AP supports the reception of at least four spatial streams from a single STA in a bandwidth, the non-OFDMA UL MU-MIMO Rx subfield shall indicate the support of EHT AP non-OFDMA UL MU-MIMO reception in the same corresponding BW. (#2788, #3279)
+The support of anEHTnon-OFDMA UL MU-MIMO reception by an EHT AP on an RU or MRU size greater than or equal to 242 tones in a given bandwidth is indicated in the non-OFDMA UL MU-MIMO Rx subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element.
+If an EHT AP supports the reception of at least four spatial streams from a single STA in a bandwidth, the non-OFDMA UL MU-MIMO Rx subfield shall indicate the support of EHT non-OFDMA UL MU-MIMO reception in the same corresponding BW. (#2788, #3279)

 TGbe editor: please modify the senstence in P336L38 as follows

 The relative constellation RMS error in the test, calculated by first averaging over subcarriers, frequency segments, EHT PPDUs, and spatial streams (see Equation (36-86)) as described in 36.3.18.4.4 (Transmitter modulation accuracy (EVM) test)) shall not exceed a data-rate dependent value according to Table 36-52 (Allowed relative constellation error versus constellation size and coding rate).
-The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized testing instrumentation input ports, where antenna ports are logical antennas which map the data streams to the physical antennas. (#1329)
+The number of spatial streams under test shall be equal to the number of utilized transmitting STA physical antenna (output) ports and also equal to the number of utilized testing instrumentation input ports. (#1329)

 TGbe editor: please modify the senstence in P343L59 as follows

-For receiver minimum input sensitivity, adjacent channel rejection, nonadjacent channel rejection, receiver maximum input level, and CCA sensitivity requirements described in this subclause, the input levels are measured at the antenna connector, which is the physical connector between an antenna port and a physical antenna, and are referenced as the average power per receive antenna.
-The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
+For receiver minimum input sensitivity, adjacent channel rejection, nonadjacent channel rejection, receiver maximum input level, and CCA sensitivity requirements described in this subclause, the input levels are measured at the antenna connector, and are referenced as the average power per receive antenna.
+The number of spatial streams under test shall be equal to the number of utilized transmitting STA physical antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the Device Under Test. (#1329)

 TGbe editor: please modify the senstence in P346L20 as follows

-The receiver shall provide a maximum PER of 10% at a PSDU length of 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations, for a maximum input level of –30 dBm in the 5 GHz and 6 GHz bands and –20 dBm in the 2.4 GHz band, measured at each antenna connector for any baseband EHT modulation. (#1329)
+The receiver shall provide a maximum PER of 10% at a PSDU length of 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations, for a maximum input level of –30 dBm in the 5 GHz and 6 GHz bands and –20 dBm in the 2.4 GHz band, measured at each physical antenna port for any baseband EHT modulation. (#1329)

-TGbe editor: please keep the senstence in P316L40 as follows (No change) (#1329)
+TGbe editor: please keep the senstence in P316L40 as follows ) (#1329)

-NRXu is the number of receive antennas at beamformee u.
+NRXu is the number of receive RF chains at beamformee u.

 References: